data2intelligence/SpaCET/README.md

 # SpaCET (Spatial Cellular Estimator for Tumors) <img src="man/figures/sticker.png" align="right" alt="" width="120" />

-SpaCET is an R package for analyzing cancer spatial transcriptomics (ST) datasets to estimate cell lineages and intercellular interactions in tumor microenvironment.
+SpaCET is an R package for analyzing cancer spatial transcriptomics (ST) datasets to estimate cell lineages and intercellular interactions in the tumor microenvironment.
 Briefly, SpaCET first infers cancer cell abundance by integrating a gene pattern dictionary of common malignancies.
 SpaCET then uses a constrained regression model to